To Chord’s credit, a superlative was really the only way it could go when naming a successor to the excellent 2Qute.

 So satisfied are we with the improvements accompanying the Qutest, we ask ourselves (as we did with the 2Qute): where next for Chord’s ‘budget’ powered DAC line?

 We don’t know the answer, or even what such a successor would be called.
 Qutester doesn’t work.
-But, from experience, we reckon Chord might (in a year or two) find another way to hoist the benchmark another notch.
+But, from experience, we reckon Chord might well find another way to hoist the benchmark another notch when it's ready.
 No pressure.

-Until then, or until a superior DAC from another brand comes along, the Qutest occupies the gap in the pecking order between the Chord Mojo and Chord Hugo 2 as the DAC which lesser rivals look up to at this price mark.
+Until then, or until a superior DAC from another brand comes along, the Qutest occupies the gap in the pecking order between the Chord Mojo 2 and Chord Hugo 2 as the DAC that lesser rivals look up to at this price mark.

 See all our Chord reviews